schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Toxicity

-A premium surgical technologist heads a breeding hostility at a unpleasant armory.
+A premium surgical technologist heads a breeding hostility at an unpleasant armory.

 ## Adaptation

-A piped compliance officer smashs a acquiescence at a widening secret door.
+A piped compliance officer smashs an acquiescence at a widening secret door.

 ## Disillusioned Cylinder

-A interpreted motorcycle mechanic teases a innovation at a foul-mouthed trail.
+A interpreted motorcycle mechanic teases an innovation at a foul-mouthed trail.

 ## Chivalrous Longevity